sullivant/feedpress/README.md

 Documentation: ./docs/index.html

 ## Requisites
+### Building
 - rust & cargo (https://rust-lang.org)
 - typst (https://typst.app)
 - git (https://git-scm.com)
+### Development
+- rust & cargo
+- typst
+- git
+- tailwindcss (https://tailwindcss.com) (for UI elements)

 ## Running and Configuration
 Get the code:
 `git@github.com:sullivant/feedpress.git`

 Update some configuration.
 After checkout of this repository, note that there are a few "defaults" configured and a few example feeds.
+Without parameters, the application will run and serve a simple front end, available at `http://localhost:8081/`.

 Configuration is located in `data/config.toml`
 ```toml